Geometric filling curves on punctured surfaces: Geodesics and horocycles in the hyperbolic plane and on surfaces

-Note that the properties: ``$\gamma_1$ and $\gamma_2$ are disjoint'' and (P1) are in Lemma 2.3 in \cite{BPS16}, here we will fix an incorrect formula in their proof and hence abtain a different value of $r_{\varepsilon}$ under the requirement that $0<\varepsilon \leq 2$. \\[0.1in] \textbf{(P1)} Keeping all notations introduced in Lemma 2.3 in \cite{BPS16}, from the proof we already had:
+\end{lem} \begin{proof} The properties: ``$\gamma_1$ and $\gamma_2$ are disjoint'' and (P1) are proved in \cite[Lemma 2.3]{BPS16}, here we will fix a minor mistake in their proof to obtain a correct value of $r_{\varepsilon}$ under the requirement that $0<\varepsilon \leq 2$.